Mala1180/satellites-optimization-algorithms/README.md

 The satellite ha a downlink rate.
 Acquisitions can be downloaded in different Downlink Opportunities (DLOs), which has a time window.

 In the ILP directory you can find the exact solution of the partial problem (without DLOs) and the complete problem as well.\
-In the heuristic directory you can find the heuristic solution implemented with a genetic algorithm.g
+In the heuristic directory you can find the heuristic solution implemented with a genetic algorithm.

 ## Usage